-We define a core set of requirements that a high quality Open Source compliance program is expected to satisfy.
-Our objective is to provide a benchmark that builds trust between organizations exchanging software with regard to the use of open source.
-Specification conformance ensures an organization delivers the correct set of compliance artifacts (e.g., legal notices, source code ...) required to achieve license compliance for the open source software from which their solutions are comprised.
-We focus on the "what" and "why" qualities of a compliance program as opposed to the "how" and "when" considerations.
-This ensures a level of flexibility that enables different organizations to tailor their policies and processes that best fit their size, goals and scope.
-For instance, the scope of a compliance program may support a single product line or the entire organization.
+This specification defines the key requirements of a quality open source compliance program (Program).
+The objective is to provide a benchmark that builds trust between organizations exchanging software solutions that are comprised of open source software.
+Specification conformance provides assurance that a Program has been designed to produce the required Compliance Artifacts (i.e., legal notices, source code and so forth) for each software solution.
+The OpenChain Specification focuses on the "what" and "why" aspects of a Program rather than the "how" and "when".
+This ensures flexibility for different organizations of different sizes in different markets to choose specific policy and process content that fits their size, goals and scope.
+For instance, an OpenChain Conformant program may address a single product line or the entire organization.